 ENGL4350.
-British Poetry Before 1700 (3)
+Major British Authors to the Restoration (3)

 A course exploring poetry in English from the Middle Ages until 1700.
 Content may focus on one or two significant poets (Chaucer, Shakespeare, Milton), or on a literary period.
 Offered: Alternate years.